josephtkim/Emotilog/README.md

 # Emotilog
-Speech Recognition app to log the user's current emotion and a journal entry.
+Speech Recognition app to log the user's current emotion and entry into a journal.

 Utilizes the iOS Speech API to change speech to text.